 Digital Marketing for Startups 2 – Propelling Your Business Forwards

 Last time we covered the basics of business development (biz dev) and marketing and how they should work in sync to boost the visibility, growth, and potential of your brand.
-In this blog, we’re going to get to the nitty-gritty of what they can do for your business.
+In this blog, we’re going to get to the nitty-gritty of digital marketing for startups.
+Let’s look at what biz dev and marketing can do for your business.

 In an age where ad blockers are used almost as regularly as cybersecurity programmes, it’s time for brands to really focus on creating personalised marketing campaigns that add value to the business and deliver high-quality content to the consumer.